igrave/ladder/README.md

 ## Limitations

+As far as I know these are limitations of the Slides platform/API and flextable.
+Let me know if you find something different.

 ### Not possible in Slides

 - images in tables
 - changes to cell padding
   - May be possible to set ParagraphSyle IndentStart to a negative value?

 ### Not supported in flextable (AFAIK)

 - multiple paragraphs in cells
   - that means no left and right alignment on different lines in a cell